canonical/launchpad-manual/docs/user/reference/packaging/builder-specs.rst

 Builder specs
 =============

-Launchpad's builders currently run with the following configuration for all architectures except for ppc64el:
+Launchpad's builders currently run with the following configuration for all architectures except for ppc64el and amd64:

 - CPUs: 8